-I was initially trained in Paris (France) at Lycée Saint-Louis (2013-15) and ENSAE Paris (2015-17), where I earned a BSc and a french Diplôme d’ingénieur (MSc) studying mainly mathematics and statistics, but also theoretical physics and economics.
+I first studied in Paris (France) at Lycée Saint-Louis and ENSAE Paris where he earned a BSc and a French Diplôme d’Ingénieur (MSc) studying mainly mathematics and statistics, but also theoretical physics and economics.
 During these years, I interned as a Data Scientist at Sidetrade (Paris) and Amazon EU (Luxembourg).
-In 2017, I headed to the University of Oxford, where I completed an MSc in Statistics and Machine Learning (with Distinction).
-My Master’s thesis focused on developing a Bayesian tree-based algorithm to predict the length of hospital stays for patients, working with Prof. Mihaela van der Schaar.
-I joined the Inouye Lab and the University of Cambridge in 2018 after my graduation for a PhD in Health Data Science supervised by Prof. Mike Inouye.
+In 2017, I headed to the University of Oxford, where I completed an MSc in Statistics and Machine Learning.
+I joined Cambridge and the Cardiovascular Epidemiology Unit in 2018 for a PhD in Health Data Science supervised by Prof. Michael Inouye and supported by the MRC-DTP.
+My PhD, completed in 2022, looked at machine learning tools used to predict protein-protein interactions and the carbon footprint of computational research.
+I am now a Research Associate in Biomedical Data Science in the department and the Inouye lab.
+I am also a College Post-Doctoral Associate at Jesus College, Cambridge, and an Associate Fellow of Advance HE.
+Full CV here.